Mitral Valve Prolapse

-Mitral valve prolapse (MVP) is the bulging (or prolapse) of one or both of the mitral valve flaps into the left atrium when the heart contracts.
-When the flaps do not close properly, blood leaks backward.
+The mitral valve allows blood to flow from the left atrium to the left ventricle in the heart.
+Mitral valve prolapse (MVP) is the bulging (prolapse) of one or both of the mitral valve flaps (leaflets) into the left atrium when the heart contracts.
+When the flaps don’t close properly, blood leaks backward.
 This is called regurgitation.
-Regurgitation may result in a heart murmur, an abnormal sound in the heart caused by turbulent blood flow.
-When regurgitation is present, it’s generally mild although it can progress into a more serious condition over time.
+Regurgitation may cause a heart murmur, an abnormal sound in the heart caused by turbulent blood flow.
+When regurgitation is present, it’s generally mild.
+But it can get worse over time.

-MVP usually does not need to be treated because it is rarely a serious condition, and it does not damage the heart.
+MVP usually does not need to be treated because it is rarely a serious condition, and it doesn’t damage the heart.
 However, regular checkups with a doctor are advised.

 What causes MVP?

 most cases are thought to be inherited.
 There are 2 forms of MVP: primary and

 valve is abnormal because of one or more of these changes:

 - One or both of the flaps are too

 large and thick